 There is more to Nashville than being the “country music capital of the world.”
 One of the admirable traits of Nashville is its rapid transformation from a quiet city to a major commerce hub while effectively preserving its iconic treasures and historic landmarks.
 As a place that mirrors America’s culture, heritage and important attractions, this state capital of Tennessee is the perfect place to explore and discover.

-Located in a region called Nashville Basin, the region enjoys an impeccable climate, rich farmland and diverse wildlife—just the perfect medley for the great outdoors.
-The Radnor Lake, for instance, is where hikers are fond of going as this place makes them feel as if they are in a vast wilderness, despite the fact that the lake is situated in a residential area.
-Nashville has an abundance of open spaces that cater to both passive and active recreation, example of which are golf courses.
-There are more than enough golf courses in Nashville, and the popular ones include Harpeth Hills Golf Course, Shelby Golf Course and Two Rivers Golf Course.
-Parks and gardens like the Cheekwood Botanical Garden, Centennial Park and The Parthenon are worthy to be seen, most especially that they are considered prominent attractions in Nashville.
+Located in a region called Nashville Basin, the region enjoys an impeccable climate, rich farmland, and diverse wildlife—just the perfect medley for the great outdoors.
+The Radnor Lake, for instance, is where hikers are fond of going as this place makes them feel as if they are in a vast wilderness, even though the lake is situated in a residential area.
+Nashville has an abundance of open spaces that cater to both passive and active recreation, an example of which are golf courses.
+There are more than enough golf courses in Nashville, and the popular ones include Harpeth Hills Golf Course, Shelby Golf Course, and Two Rivers Golf Course.
+Parks and gardens like the Cheekwood Botanical Garden, Centennial Park, and The Parthenon are worthy to be seen, most especially that they are considered prominent attractions in Nashville.

 Exploring the roots of the region’s legendary music scene is one of the most important parts of the Nashville trip.
-Grand Ole Opry must be the top attraction when it comes to art and music, and its title “America’s most famous stage” is enough of a reason to pay it a visit.
+Grand Ole Opry must be the top attraction when it comes to art and music, and its title “America’s most famous stage” is enough of a reason to visit it.
 As a venue for world-class entertainment, the place gives opportunity to upcoming stars, while it also serves as the favorite music hall of famous names in the music industry.
 There is also the Country Music Hall of Fame, where tributes to famous and important country music personalities are on display.
-Not to be missed is the Schermerhorn Symphony Center, where performances of blues, pop, jazz and classical are on regular basis, providing unparalleled entertainment both to locals and tourists.
+Not to be missed is the Schermerhorn Symphony Center, where performances of blues, pop, jazz, and classical are regularly, providing unparalleled entertainment both to locals and tourists.